jag1g13/pycgtool/README.md

 ```

 This creates a project environment with the runtime, optional, and development dependencies.

+PyCGTOOL follows [Scientific Python SPEC 0](https://scientific-python.org/specs/spec-0000/) for Python and dependency support.
+The `scripts/dev/support.py` helper reports the support windows and can update the minimum supported versions.

 Run the test suite and linter with: